List of Tenkai Knights characters: Other members

 The War Stallions are horse-like Mech Beasts serving as an alternative ground force for the Corrupted.
-They are known to Robofuse with Granox.
+They can Robofuse with Granox.

 Guardians

-The Guardians (ガーディアン, Gādian) are a group of Quarton beings who are the protectors of Quarton and are named after the members of the Anemoi.
-Among the members of the Guardians of Quarton are:
+The Guardians (ガーディアン, Gādian) are a group of Quarton beings who are the protectors of Quarton and named after the members of the Anemoi.

 Boreas

-Boreas (ボレアース, Gādeian Boreāsu) is the guardian of the portal between Earth and Quarton that is hidden under the basement of Mr. White's shop.
-He helped the Tenkai Knights revive the Tenkai Dragon to stop Villius.
-And when Villius revived the dragon with the Black Dragon Key, he and the other Guardians voted to intervene on Quarton.
+Boreas (ボレアース, Gādeian Boreāsu) is the guardian of the portal between Earth and Quarton, which is hidden under the basement of Mr. White's shop.
+He helps the Tenkai Knights revive the Tenkai Dragon to stop Villius.
+When Villius revives the dragon using the Black Dragon Key, Boreas and the other Guardians vote to intervene on Quarton.

 Eurus

-Eurus (エウロス, Eurosu) is a guardian from Quarton that is helping Gen and Beni (in their forms of Dromus and Venetta) find the Black Key.
-He feels that Boreas has upset the balance of Tenkai Energy, but he was pretending by thinking that he turned his back on his Guardian friends and realized that he was working for the Guardians by helping the Knights to take down Villius once and for all.
+Eurus (エウロス, Eurosu) (Note: In the Japanese version, Eurus is named Notus.) is a guardian from Quarton who is helping Gen and Beni, in their forms of Dromus and Venetta, find the Black Key.
+He feels that Boreas has upset the balance of Tenkai Energy, but he was pretending by thinking that he betrayed his fellow Guardians and realized that he was working for the Guardians by helping the Knights to defeat Villius.

 Zephyrus

-Zephyrus (ゼピュロス, Zepyurosu) is also one of the guardians.
+Zephyrus (ゼピュロス, Zepyurosu) (Note: In the Japanese version, Zephyrus is named Eurus.) is one of the guardians.
 In episode 27, he is influenced by Vilius to revive him.

 Notus

-Notus (ノトス, Notosu) is one of the guardians.
+Notus (ノトス, Notosu) (Note: In the Japanese version, Notus is named Zephyrus.) is one of the guardians.

 Beast World

 Orangor

-Orangor is an annoying orange ape robot from Beast World.
-So annoying that he impersonated Guren's cat Max.
+Orangor is an ape-like robot from Beast World who impersonated Guren's cat Max.

 Scorpidon

-The Beast King and ruler of Beast World.
-As his name suggests, his appearance is a giant scorpion robot.
-Desperate of entertainment, he challenged the Tenkai Knights and Villus to a series of challenges.
-The reward was that they can go home, but he keeps changing the rules to prevent them from leaving.
+The Beast King and ruler of Beast World, who is a giant scorpion robot.
+Desperate for entertainment, he challenged the Tenkai Knights and Villus to a series of challenges so that they could go home, but keeps changing the rules to prevent them from leaving.
 It is not until after being defeated in combat that Scorpidon is satisfied and sends them back to their world.